City Budget 2022

 what is the money from the 3.5 percent climate action tax used for as this combined with electricity increase has resulted in over 6 percent increase in electricity costs .
 This combined with other increases in carbon tax (provincial) property taxes , water, sewer is contributing to making housing less affordable.

-Phil.W asked over 2 years ago
+Phil.W asked about 3 years ago

 Hello, thank you for your question.